rafaelmnatali/k8s-gcp/README.md

 `gcloud container clusters get-credentials <cluster_name> --zone <zone> --project <project_id>`

 _Note:_ replace the variables with the values used in the inventory file.
-Also, It's possible to retrieve this command from the `GCP` console.
+Also, it's possible to retrieve this command from the `Kubernetes Cluster` page on `GCP` console.

 **Output:**